mdssjc/mds/arquitetura/cenario.md

 **Cartão de Característica:**

-Descrição do uso do sistema.
+Descrição das características de uso do sistema.

 `As a < type of user >, (WHO)`